 In 1587, during the Subjugation of Kyūshū, Tomonobu committed errors that were met with disapproval by Hideyoshi, resulting in Tomonobu’s removal from his position.
 Later, during the Conquest of Odawara, Tomonobu was slayed, after which Yoritada adopted the surname of his wife.

 Although the timing is uncertain, his nephew, Bitō Yoritsugu (Tomonobu’s son), wed the fifth daughter of Sanada Masayuki, Chōshūin.

 In 1595, following the death of Toyotomi Hideyasu, Yoritada returned to his role as a direct retainer of Hideyoshi whereupon he received a fief of 13,000 koku in Yamato and Kawachi provinces.

-In the eighth month of 1598, during the Keichō Campaign on the Korean Peninsula, after hearing that enemy forces were advancing toward Ulsan, as Hideyoshi made plans for an expedition, he aimed to send Yoritada, along with Mōri Terumoto, Mashita Nagamori, Tagaya Mitsutsune ahead of him, but then, on 8/18 of Keichō 3 (1598), Hideyoshi died, and news was received that the Japanese forces had triumphed at the Siege of Ulsan Castle, so he stayed in Fushimi and the expedition was canceled.
+In the eighth month of 1598, during the Keichō Campaign on the Korean Peninsula, Hideyoshi made plans for an expedition in response to news that enemy forces were advancing toward Ulsan.
+Hideyoshi intended to send Yoritada, along with Mōri Terumoto, Mashita Nagamori, and Tagaya Mitsutsune ahead of him, but then, on 8/18 of Keichō 3 (1598), Hideyoshi died.
+After the arrival of news that the Japanese forces had triumphed at the Siege of Ulsan Castle, the plans were canceled and Yoritada remained in Fushimi.